NNL West Model Expo Tip Sheet

 Tips

 1. Get paperwork done.
 Get your reseller’s permit.
 The State of California requires that you have a Temporary Seller’s permit for your tax identification number is registered at least 10 days before the show.
 We have no special pull with them and must comply.
-If you have the tax ID number, confirmation packet, etc. you will spend at worst a few minutes waiting in the Table A line for your badges.
+If you have the tax ID number, confirmation packet, etc. you will spend a few minutes waiting in the Table A line for your badges.
 If anything is missing, it could take 20 to 30 minutes.
 A representative of the State Board of Equalization usually visits us, so have your tax ID number with you at your table.
 Read the whole registration package in case there are special instructions.
 In particular, be familiar with your table number and location — and the nearest bathroom!

 4. Bring a helper.
 Two chairs and two passes are provided for each table that you purchase.
 One person simply cannot adequately cover a table, especially at peak periods.
 You will also eventually have to eat, go to the bathroom, or wander around and shop!
 Leaving your table(s) unattended is simply too risky, and show staff cannot watch your table for you.
 If you buy more than one table, bring a second or third helper.